sul-dlss-labs/estimation/0002-sinopia-acl.md

 ## Time Spent Producing Estimate

-35 minutes for the 3 of us talking;  45 min for Naomi writing up this WER.
+35 minutes for the 3 of us talking;  45 min for Naomi writing up this WER;  10 min of editing from John.

 ## Confidence Level